 - The host is in charge of the interview and is responsible for its outcome.

-- Ensure your guests understand this is noncommercial media and that if the intent or spirit of community TV is violated, the interview will not be used.
+- Ensure your guests understand this is noncommercial media and that if the intent or spirit of community TV is violated, the interview can not be used.

 - Consult with your guest prior to the show to ensure you have the correct pronunciation of your guest’s name, and if applicable, the correct pronunciation of your guest’s organization.

-- The purpose of each Our Ventura TV segment is to educate the audience about a specific topic (and/or entertain the audience, for example, as a musician or singer).
+- The purpose of each Our Ventura TV segment is to educate the audience about one specific topic (and/or entertain the audience, for example, as a musician or singer).